power-watt/notes/machine-learning-resources.md

   * Data Capture
     * Implementing sensors to collect data - usually IoT
   * Storage
-    * Basically storing data
+    * Storing data with good practices
     * There might be some quick preprocessing done to format the data
   * Processing
-    * Basically it's high performance computing (HPC)
+    * May require high performance computing (HPC) practices
+        * C, C++, and Fortan are good for HPC applications - Because they are compiled low level languages
+        * R and Matlab are bad for HPC applications - Because they are interpreted, high level languages
+        * Python - depends on how you do it
+        * Hardware accelerators, like GPUs, are great for HPC applications
+        * Any parallization done is great for HPC applications - Implement threading or use libraries such as MPI, CUDA, or BLAS
     * Ideally you would skip the storage step and stream your data into processing as it is captured
   * Visualization
-    * Making the processed data in human readable form - usually charts, graphs, and heat maps
+    * Making the processed data in human readable form - charts, graphs, and heat maps
 * Any part of the workflow could be considered "Data Science"